 - In fact, the representative would claim to be the only shop in the city to use authentic marble for all the art and decorative pieces.

 Wait, authentic marbles and Agra?
 What’s the connection?
 The white marble used to build the Taj Mahal was brought from Rajasthan, while the other precious stones were brought in from all over India.
 Why in this world would we have cheaper or more authentic marble models here in Agra?
 My take, identify these muggers early and blatantly deny visiting any shopping places at all.
 There will be plenty of time to shop later.

 6. Our Bonus ‘Expert’ Advice: This is strictly a personal opinion.
 Something my wife and I cherish the most – unwinding with the change from the routine.
 We like to spend more time at lesser places, than trying to ‘cover’ all the names in the sight-seeing brochure.
 And so do we suggest to you too!
 Make this a one-point journey.

 - Reaching the main gateway or even the forecourt of the Taj takes some time and causes considerable inconvenience.
-So why not make it word and spend significant time at the monument?
-Let the Taj visit be your only schedule-item for the day and spend some quality time there.
-(Don’t let your guide bully you into rushing into things, photos and take off.
+So why not make it work and spend significant time at the monument?
+Let the Taj visit be your only scheduled item for the day and spend some quality time there.
+(Don’t let your guide bully you into rushing into things, photos, and take off.
 Remember, you don’t visit the Taj every day!)

-- Take our word for this, reach the Taj early in the morning and sit back absorb the serene beauty.
+- Take our word for this, reach the Taj early in the morning, and sit back and absorb the serene beauty.
 Lean back on the white marble and let it calm your mind and body.
 Whatever your reason to step out of that place, can definitely wait.